AkioOhtori/AdventofCode/2021/Day08/readme.md

 Adding all of the output values in this larger example produces 61229.

 For each entry, determine all of the wire/segment connections and decode the four-digit output values.
 What do you get if you add up all of the output values?

+Your puzzle answer was 1027422.

+Both parts of this puzzle are complete!
+They provide two gold stars: **

+At this point, you should return to your Advent calendar and try another puzzle.

+If you still want to see it, you can get your puzzle input.
 ```